Ngoakor12/coding-resource-finder/CONTRIBUTING.md

     <br />

-## Editor Setup
+<h2 id='editor_setup'>Editor Setup</h2>

 This project uses Prettier & ESLint to ensure consistency in code style.
-To ensure you are all set and to reduce friction during code review, please follow the steps below.

-#### Install Prettier & ESLint

-Prettier & Eslint are part of the frontend dependencies.
-They will be installed whenever you run `npm install` in the `frontend` folder.

-#### Extras

-If you use Visual Studio Code, it is highly recommended that you install the ['Prettier - Code formatter' extension](https://https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and the ['ESLint' extension](https://https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) if you haven't already done so to have the full benefit of automatic code linting and formatting.
+To ensure you are all set and to reduce friction during code review, please install the ['Prettier - Code formatter'](https://https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and the ['ESLint' extensions](https://https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) from Visual Studio Code if you haven't already done so to have the full benefit of automatic code linting and formatting.

 For other editors, take a look at the [official Prettier](https://prettier.io/docs/en/editors.html) and [ESLint docs](https://eslint.org/docs/latest/user-guide/integrations#editors).